The Medela Pump In Style is one of the most popular on the market. But compared to so many other pumps, it can be hard to know if it’s right for you.

 Ease of Use

-At 8 and a half pounds, this kit might weigh more than your newborn baby did.
+- At 6.7 pounds, this kit may weigh about the same as your newborn baby did.

 While the weight of this unit might not bother you if you are just going from room to room in your house, it can become a real issue carting it around for longer stretches of time outside the house.

-If you take your breast pump with you a lot outside of the house, you’ll may want to consider a lighter option.
+If you take your breast pump with you a lot outside of the house, you may want to consider a lighter option.

 While moms don’t need one more hoop to jump through simply to breastfeed their babies, you have to take this step to protect your baby from contaminated milk at your next pumping session.